derek-corcoran-barrios/NetworkExtinction/README.md

 The *degree\_distribution* function calculates the cumulative distribution of the number of links that each species in the food network has (Estrada 2007).
-Then, the observed distribution is fitted to the exponential, power law and truncated power law distribution models.
+Then, the observed distribution is fitted to the exponential and power law distribution models.

 The results of this function are shown in figure 9 and table 4.
 The graph shows the observed degree distribution in a log log scale fitting